Capacity of Locally Recoverable Codes: LRC Capacity of the Binary Symmetric Channel

-that when used over a BSC($p$) results in a probability of error that goes to $0$ with $n$. \end{lemma} \begin{proof} We will show the above by constructing a code.
+that when used over a BSC($p$) results in a probability of error that goes to $0$ with $n$. \end{proposition} \begin{proof} We will show the above by constructing a code.
 Again, partition the set of $n$ coordinates into $\frac{n}{r+1}$ groups of size $r+1$ each.
+As earlier, we can simply neglect the remainder coordinates if $r+1 \nmid n$.
 Now, consider the $r+1$ bits of a group as a super-symbol.
 Consider the input-output channel induced by these super-symbols instead of the BSC.
 We find the capacity of this channel.

 Let us choose the codewords in the following way.
 Within each group $r$ symbols are uniformly and independently (Bernoulli($1/2$)) chosen.
 The last symbol of each group is the modulo-2 sum of the other $r$ symbols.
 The rate of this code such that the probability of error being vanishing is given by